Plan your trip in advance

 Portuguese passport holders who need the consulate's assistance may go to the Portuguese Consulate located at Rua Pedro Nolasco da Silva, 45, or call Tel: +853 2835 6660/1/2 or fax: +853 2835 6658.

-In keeping with its individuality, Macao has its own official currency: the Macanese Pataca (MOP$).
+In keeping with its individuality, Macau has its own official currency: the Macanese Pataca (MOP$).
 Of Portuguese origin, this has been the official currency since 1906.

-Foreign currency or travellers' cheques can be changed in hotels, in Macao's banks and at authorised exchange dealers, located all around the city-state.
+Foreign currency or travellers' cheques can be changed in hotels, in Macau's banks and at authorised exchange dealers, located all around the city-state.